Everybody wants to tell their story. I guess I am not exception in it. The hardest part is to decide where to start.

 During my studies I got an interesting bundle of contracts that one of my artists got downloaded online.
 Their origin was confirmed in the United States.
 When I started to look at that material in more detail, I noticed to have received a comprehensive overview of the US music business contracts.
 Although I did not understand their relevance yet, or any of its future sights, I took the material collected.

 The career as a manager had already going on for some time and I found those agreements again.
 This time I began to learn them a little better.
-I have to admit that the initial felt was pretty frustrating.
+I have to admit that the initial feel was pretty frustrating.
 After all, the material in question was from the whole different business culture.

 The result was, say, reasonable.
-Despite of the lack of necessary experience, it was a good in structure.
+Despite of the lack of experience, it was a good in structure.
 However, the book sold enough to make the next step happen.
 It was the first book on the topic of all time in Finland.
 I think because of that I got many things forgiven.
 I got my publisher persuaded that there is a need for the sequel.
-I took up those agreements that I mentioned earlier.
+I took up those agreements again.
 It followed a systematic translation – first literally and then adapting them into the Nordic legal culture.
 Getting that content dancing with the perspective was the biggest challenge of the work.

 So it then happened – one book became three – a trilogy.
 Just as with many other authors, the writing never really leaves you.
 In fact, I follow the development of the industry closely.
-Whenever there’s a reason for this, one of these books gets a new edition.
+Whenever there’s a reason for this, one of these books will have a new edition.
 I hope you enjoy reading them!
 You can find them on Amazon, Google Play Books and many other stores.

 Mika Karhumaa: Musiikkibisnes – kevyt musiikki ammattina ja liiketoimintana (Edita Publishing 2000)

 Mika Karhumaa: Musiikkibisnes 2 – sopimukset kommentaareineen (Edita Publishing 2002)